callumhackett/callumhackett.github.io/studio-notes.md

 # optional, overrides defaults
 # type: # defaults to website, otherwise one of: article, music, video
 # description: # in blog index, HTML meta and social media snippets
-# image: # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
+image: /assets/images/social/studio_notes.jpg # path to an image for social media shares, AR 1.9:1, typically 1200x630, begin with /
-# social_image_alt: # description of the social image
+social_image_alt: Studio Notes by Callum Hackett # description of the social image
 # comments: true # uncomment for a Disqus thread
 ---
 *<a href="https://www.callumhackett.com/feed.xml">Link to posts feed</a> (for your reader of choice)*